Tao-Hu/VarianceComponentTest.jl/docs/usage.md

 ---
 ## Specify output file

 Option `outFile` indicates the file name for the output file.
-If the output file name is set to `test.out`, then use
+If the output file name is set to *test.out*, then use

 ```julia
 gwasvctest(outFile = "/PATH/OF/test.out")
 ```

 Replace "/PATH/OF/" with the path where you want to store the output file.
-If option `outFile` is not specified, the output file name will be set to `plinkFile.out` and it will be stored at the current directory.
+If option `outFile` is not specified, the output file name will be set to *plinkFile-julia.out* and it will be stored at the current directory.

 ---
 ## Choose testing scheme